luo-yuanfu/ProjectR/README.md

 ================================================================================
 USAGES
 ================================================================================
-Go to the root directory of this package, run the following to build the package:
+Go to the root directory of this package, run the following command in the command line to build the package:

 	make

-Then run the following command to train random forest and get the pose estimations given by the random forest:
+Then run the following command to train random forest and get the pose estimations given by the random forest (This will take about 8 hours to run.
+If you want to have a quick run, read the OTHERS section in this file):

 	./bin/random_forest_regressor